FileConverter

 1. Pick the right entry point

-The homepage converter is ideal when you have a single file and a clear target format (for example, turning a PNG into WebP or exporting audio from a video).
-The tools directory is better when you need a specialised workflow: compressing images for email, trimming unwanted sections from a clip, merging multiple videos, building a GIF, or working with ZIP and RAR archives.
+The homepage converter is ideal when you have a single file and a clear target format supported in our convert directory—for example PNG to WebP, PDF to DOCX, or HEIC to JPG.
+The tools directory is better when you need a specialised workflow: compressing images for email, trimming unwanted sections from a clip, merging multiple videos, building a GIF, extracting audio from video, or working with ZIP and RAR archives.

 2. Understand client-side vs server-side